Griffin-American Healthcare REIT III Suspends Distributions, Updated June 5, 2020

 Griffin-American Healthcare REIT III reportedly invests in healthcare real estate assets, focusing primarily on medical office buildings, hospitals, skilled nursing facilities, senior housing and other healthcare-related facilities.

-The company indicated that the coronavirus (COVID-19) global pandemic presents a challenge to owners and operators of healthcare facilities and while the company has not yet experienced”a material impact to our operations as a result of the pandemic, we anticipate that this will change as the virus continues to spread.”
+At that time, the company indicated that the coronavirus (COVID-19) global pandemic presents a challenge to owners and operators of healthcare facilities and while the company has not yet experienced ”a material impact to our operations as a result of the pandemic, we anticipate that this will change as the virus continues to spread.”
 The REIT noted that it believes that “conditions require that we make every effort to further strengthen the long-term financial prospects of the company.”

 Distribution payments were reportedly cut in half — from an annualized rate of $0.60 per share to $0.30 per share beginning with the April 2020 distribution, which will be paid on May 1, 2020.
 In addition, the share repurchase plan was suspended except for requests resulting from the death or qualifying disability of stockholders.